KawtharE/MultipleProfilesManaging/README.md

                'passwords' => 'users',
           ];

- -Main functions of the server side are:
+ Main functions of the server side are:

-   **1- creating a new Profile**
+   - creating a new Profile

               function saveForm(ProfileFormRequest $request) {
                    $newProfile = $this->user->create([